Working on your application to PSU? Here’s everything you need to know to get the job done.

 Merit-based scholarships are awarded based upon your GPA at the time of decision and are not adjusted based upon final GPA.
 Merit scholarships are renewable for up to three additional years, at the awarded amount (for a total of eight full-time fall and spring semesters).
 Notification of eligibility is included in your acceptance letter.
 All merit awards are evenly split between fall and spring semesters.
 A specific cumulative GPA is required annually to renew merit scholarships, as follows: Presidential and Dean’s: 3.0; Aspire: 2.5; Promise: 2.25.
 Click here to see PSU’s merit-based scholarships!

 - PSU recommends saving a copy of your completed application to keep for your files.

 - There are selective requirements for applicants seeking admission to PSU’s Music, Theatre and Dance programs.

 - The application process is also slightly different for Transfer students.

 - There are also special requirements for students applying for readmission and reactivation.

 - International applicants who currently have an F-1 visa, or intend to apply for one, should see our information for international students.

 Admission to the nursing program is competitive.
 Students must be admitted to the university and to the nursing program.
 Each cohort of nursing majors is limited to 40 students.
-First year applicants may complete either a Common Application or a Panther Application which can be found on the Admissions website.
+First-year applicants may complete either a Common Application or a Panther Application.

 The following criteria must be met in order to be considered for admissions into the Pre-licensure Nursing Program: